GenGrim76/Pareto-Optimal-GDC/README.md

 ## Usage

-The software is released as an executable **TradeOff.jar** java library, together with a whole set of integrated tools for the compression/decompression of `k`-mers, genomic sequences and integers, both generic and specialized, as further detailed in [2].
+The software is released as an executable **TradeOff.jar** java library, together with a whole set of integrated tools for the compression/decompression of k-mers, genomic sequences and integers, both generic and specialized, as further detailed in [2].

 The TradeOff java library can be used to run experiments from the command line, using the following syntax: